Piastres affair

 The Piastres affair, also known as Piastres scandal or Piastres trade (French: l'affaire des piastres, le scandale des piastres, or le trafic de piastres), was a financial-political scandal of the French Fourth Republic during the First Indochina War from 1950 to 1953.
+It centered on the manipulation of the exchange rate between French Indochinese piastre to the French franc, which enabled widespread fraud at the expense of the French Treasury.
+The scandal weakened public support for the war in Indochina, although it quickly faded from political debate following the independence of the Indochinese states and the end of French colonial rule in the region.

+The Piastre Traffic (1948–1953)

+The Indochinese piastre was the official currency of French Indochina and was issued under the authority of the Banque de l'Indochine.
+Its exchange rate against the French franc was fixed by the French government, in a manner comparable to the CFA franc and the CFP franc.

-The basis for the affair was the pegging in 1945 of the French Indochinese piastre to the French franc at a rate of seventeen to one, increased from the previous rate of ten to one to avoid devaluation of the franc.
+The basis for the affair was the pegging in 1945 of the French Indochinese piastre and the French franc at a rate of seventeen to one, increased from the previous rate of ten to one to avoid devaluation of the franc.
 However the real value of the piastre in Indochina remained around 10 francs or less; when piastres were transferred to France through the Foreign Exchange Office (Office indochinois des changes, or OIC) the Treasury (therefore the French taxpayer) paid out the established seventeen francs per piastre, amounting to an effective subsidy of around 8.50 francs according to Jacques Despuech, author of the first book on the case in 1953 and journalist for The French Nation.
 Despite controls given to the OIC in 1948, the situation resulted in widespread money-laundering related to organized crime and political corruption.